AdamPumphrey/497Project/README.md

             Enter 1 for Tournament Rules, enter 2 for Casual Rules, enter c to cancel: <userinput>
             The current ruleset is: <userinput>
             Current board: <board>

+    startgame - starts a player vs. cpu game with current ruleset and boardsize

+        usage: startgame

+        output:

+            Choose your colour (b for black, w for white, c to cancel): <userinput>
+            if colour chosen is b:
+                Please enter your move, or enter 'quit' to exit: <userinput>
+            if colour chosen is w:
+                black played d4
+                Current board: <board>
+                Please enter your move, or enter 'quit' to exit: <userinput>
+            if c:
+                Game has been cancelled
+                Current board: <board>

 # Error Messages: